orca-io/orca-challenges/challenge-ais-viewer/README.md

 We value simplicity and elegance as opposed to over-engineering.

-Consider that the client side only needs to retrieve data for a current map view, which given the Frontend point 3 is only a small subset of the full dataset.
+Consider that the client side only needs to retrieve data for the current map view, which given the Frontend point 3 is only a small subset of the full dataset.
 Retrieving the full set every 10 seconds would not be feasible.

-The system should support a significant amount of simultaneous map viewers.
+The system should support many simultaneous map viewers.

 Deliverable